-All staff will do their best to ensure your concerns are dealt with appropriately and efficiently, but if an agreement cannot be reached, or if you are dissatisfied with the outcome, you can make a formal complaint to the headteacher.
+All staff will do their best to ensure your concerns are dealt with appropriately and efficiently, but if an agreement cannot be reached, or if you are dissatisfied with the outcome, you can make a formal complaint to the headteacher or head of school.
 If your complaint is about the headteacher you should make your complaint in writing to the chair of governors.
 Your formal complaint should be in writing and either posted or hand delivered to the school.